Adrian Małachowski

-Adrian Małachowski (born 10 March 1998) is a Polish professional footballer who plays as a midfielder for Waldhof Mannheim.
+Adrian Małachowski (born 10 March 1998) is a Polish professional footballer who plays as a midfielder for II liga club Resovia.

 Club career

 Małachowski moved from Legia Warsaw II to Pogoń Siedlce on loan in 2017.
 He made his professional debut for Pogoń Siedlce in the I liga on 2 September 2017, starting in the away match against Bytovia Bytów, which finished as a 4–1 loss.
 He was subsequently loaned to Znicz Pruszków in 2018, before joining the club on a permanent basis.

 He transferred to GKS Bełchatów in 2019, and a year later moved to German club 1.
 FC Magdeburg of the 3.
 Liga.
 On 8 May 2022, the same day 1.
 FC Magdeburg were confirmed champions, it was announced Małachowski would leave the club at the end of the season.

 On 14 May 2022, he joined 3.
 Liga side Waldhof Mannheim.

+On 18 August 2023, Małachowski returned to Poland and signed a two-year contract with ŁKS Łódź.
+On 17 January 2024, he joined I liga side Podbeskidzie on loan until the end of the season.
+After returning from loan, Małachowski left ŁKS by mutual consent on 4 July 2024.

+On 16 January 2025, he joined II liga side Resovia on a six-month contract, with an option for another year.

 International career

 Małachowski made one appearance for the Poland under-17 national team in 2014, and made five appearances for the under-18 team from 2015 to 2016.